Thuylt185411/English/Cam12/Test2/Part3.md

 **Cambridge Meaning:** Able to speak and understand two languages.
 **Sentence:** Maria is bilingual, she speaks both Spanish and English.
 **Conversation:**
-A – Can Ana speak French?
+A – Can Ana speak French
 B – Yes, she is bilingual and speaks French and Spanish.

 ### Word: Bilingualism